 4. Ground Flaxseed

-Ground flaxseed is not only a healthy source of Omega-3, but it’s also completely plant-based and safe for dogs to eat.
-Flaxseed naturally contains Omega-3 and Omega-6 fatty acids, without the fishy smell of salmon or cod.
+Ground flaxseed is not only a healthy source of omega-3, but it’s also completely plant-based and safe for dogs to eat.
+Flaxseed naturally contains omega-3 and omega-6 fatty acids, without the fishy smell of salmon or cod.
 It also contains important nutrients like dietary fiber for a balanced diet, which can help regulate your dog’s digestive system.
-It’s easy to make at home with a high-powered food processer, or you can typically find ground flaxseed in grocery stores.
+It’s easy to make at home with a high-powered food processor, or you can typically find ground flaxseed in grocery stores.

 5. Chia Seeds

-Chia seeds are tiny seeds chock full of nutrients, including Omega-3 and Omega-6 fatty acids.
-Safe for dogs to eat in seed form since they’re so small, there’s no need to grind them in a food processer.
+Chia seeds are tiny seeds chock full of nutrients, including omega-3 and omega-6 fatty acids.
+Safe for dogs to eat in seed form since they’re so small, there’s no need to grind them in a food processor.
 They can be added to your dog’s food, as well as baked into homemade dog treats for a delicious and healthy snack.
 Slowly incorporate them into your dog’s diet and look for signs of indigestion or allergic reaction.

 6. PetHonesty Omega-3 Fish Oil

-The amount of Omega-3 your dog needs depends on its weight and current health.
-Dogs need at least 50mg of DHA/EPA Omega-3 per kg.
+The amount of omega-3 your dog needs depends on its weight and current health.
+Dogs need at least 50 mg of DHA/EPA omega-3 per kilogram.
 Some dogs may benefit from a higher dose.
 We recommend talking to your vet to make sure your dog is getting enough, especially if your dog’s diet doesn’t have many sources of healthy fats.
-While Omega-3 is crucial for your dog’s health, be careful with the source you choose.
+While omega-3 is crucial for your dog’s health, be careful with the source you choose.
 Too much fat in a dog’s diet can cause health problems, potentially causing liver damage.